school-of-data/r-consortium-proposal/material/lessons/Introduction.md

 You stretch your arms, grab a coffee, and off you go!
 First, you have to find the electoral data.
 For this example, we are going to analyze the Brexit Referendum Results.
 The results data, compiled by the Electoral Comission are available [here](https://github.com/school-of-data/r-consortium-proposal/blob/master/material/lessons/results.csv) in .csv format

 You also want to align it with a dataset which gives various demographic information about regions, in order to try various analyses.
-We are going to use 2 files: a .dta file (a filetype that you can not open in Excel) that is available [here](https://github.com/school-of-data/r-consortium-proposal/blob/master/material/lessons/demographics2.dta)  and a .xlsx file available [here] (https://github.com/school-of-data/r-consortium-proposal/blob/master/material/lessons/demographics1.xlsx).
+We are going to use 2 files: a .dta file (a filetype that you can not open in Excel) that is available [here](https://github.com/school-of-data/r-consortium-proposal/blob/master/material/lessons/demographics2.dta)  and a .xlsx file available [here](https://github.com/school-of-data/r-consortium-proposal/blob/master/material/lessons/demographics1.xlsx).

-Let's download those 2 files and store them in a folder called `electoral-data`.
+Let's download those 3 files and store them in a folder called `electoral-data`.
 Your must have 2 files in your folder:
 `results.cvs`
-`demographics.dta`
+`demographics1.xlsx`
+`demographics2.dta`

 Now let's try reading in the data:
 1. Open your R editor (e.g. RStudio)